mre/endler.dev/content/2025/repeat-yourself/index.md

 ## Keeping Up The Momentum

 When you're writing code, you want to keep the momentum going to get into a flow state.
-If you stop to think about the perfect abstraction all the time, it's easy to lose momentum.
+If you constantly pause to design the perfect abstraction, it's easy to lose momentum.

 Instead, if you allow yourself to copy-paste code, you keep your train of thought going and work on the problem at hand.
-You don't introduce another problem of trying to find the right abstraction.
+You don't introduce another problem of trying to find the right abstraction at the same time.

 It's often easier to copy existing code and modify it until it becomes too much of a burden, at which point you can go and refactor it.